arielchen07/City-Builder/deliverables/D1/planning.md

  The project involves developing a cross-platform game that enables users to create and play augmented reality (AR) games with geolocation features, real-time interaction, and customizable maps.
 The frontend will be built using React Native for mobile apps and React.js for web apps.
-The mobile terminal is used for AR recognizations. (considering Aflaw for AR third-party API) Backend (Unity, c , blender (may use AI tools) )will handle data storage, business logic, and user authentication.
+The mobile terminal is used for AR recognizations. (considering Aflaw for AR third-party API) Backend (Unity, C#, blender (may use AI tools) )will handle data storage, business logic, and user authentication.
 It will interact with databases like PostgreSQL and MongoDB.
-The backend will also incorporate AI/ML components for data analysis and natural language processing.
+The backend will also incorporate AI/ML components for data analysis and natural language processing (Optional).
 The project will also feature real-time processing for events and notifications, and analytics tools will track user behavior.
 ![2](https://github.com/csc301-2023-fall/31-Project-Human-City-M/assets/80373621/a1448609-d23f-444e-a9ff-ae4c1542a811)